 Contents

-Although it doesn’t happen very frequently, it is possible for an underwire bra to set off metal detectors when you pass through the airport security check.
+Although it doesn’t happen frequently, an underwire bra can set off metal detectors when you pass the airport security check.

-On even rarer occasions it is possible for the metal hooks of a bra to set the alarm off during security checks but the machine would have to be very sensitive for this to happen.
+On even rarer occasions, the metal hooks of a bra can set the alarm off during security checks, but the machine would have to be very sensitive for this to happen.

 If you happen to set off an alarm, and you believe it can only be due to you having wire in your bra, then tell a female security officer.

-She will probably use a handheld metal detector wand initially to see where you set off the metal detector.
-She may then want to do a manual “frisk” and you would be well within our rights to ask for this to be carried out in a private area.
+She will probably use a handheld metal detector wand to see where you set off the metal detector.
+She may then want to do a manual “frisk,” you would be well within our rights to ask for this to be carried out in a private area.
 You will not be asked to undress.

 What to do if you are worried

-The easiest thing to do if you are worried about wearing a bra that has wire as support would be to not wear one.
-Instead consider wearing wireless bras with plastic support or even a sports bra.
+If you are worried about wearing a bra with wire support, the easiest thing to do is not to wear one.
+Instead, consider wearing wireless bras with plastic support or even a sports bra.

 TSA rules and underwire bras

-There is only one reference I can find on the TSA website (tsa.gov) relating to whether you can wear an underwire bra through airport security and what might happen if you set off an alarm.
+I can only find one reference on the TSA website (tsa.gov) relating to whether you can wear an underwire bra through airport security and what might happen if you set off an alarm.

 “A box cutter was discovered in a passenger’s bra after alarming the AIT machine at Nashville International Airport on August 7.
 Why!?
 An underwire should be the only metal item in your bra.
 Attempting to conceal items can lead to bra-blems, including a civil penalty and possibly being arrested.”

 I managed to find a few references to underwire bra airport security scans on the TSA Twitter service.
-The @AskTSA service is very good as you can ask a specific question about what you can take through airport security and they will give a very prompt answer.
+The @AskTSA service is very good as you can ask a specific question about what you can take through airport security and they will answer promptly.

 The first I found was someone asking about wearing undergarments with underwires.
-The TSA response was that if the alarm was set off then additional screening would be required which may include a pat down.
+The TSA response was that if the alarm were set off, additional screening would be required, including a pat down.

-The second tweet was referring to a personal security screen by someone who was panicking about what they had been told to expect and the TSA’s reply giving details of what can be expected:
+The second tweet referred to a personal security screen by someone who was panicking about what they had been told to expect and the TSA’s reply giving details of what can be expected:

-This is a news item about do underwire bras go off on metal detectors at airport security:
+This is a news item finding out, do underwire bras go off on metal detectors at airport security:

-Can I bring underwire bras in my carry?
+Can I bring underwire bras in my carry on?

 This is confirmed by the TSA on Twitter when a passenger asked about taking bras with wires with them: